w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 This task tackles the data mining questions, which can be addressed using querying, visualization, and reporting.

-- Create a data exploration report that outlines first findings, or an initial hypothesis
+- Create a data exploration report that outlines the first findings, or an initial hypothesis
 - For instance, query the data to discover the types of products that purchasers in a particular income group usually buy

 > 2D visualization of the Iris dataset